 – What protocols will be required to enable terminal devices of the integrated broadband cable network to interoperate with other devices in the home, including both IP and non-IP devices?

-– What requirements are needed to present services (including HDR, 4K and 8K UHDTV, VR/AR, multi-screen) making use of new technologies (e.g. AI, IoT etc.) to consumers in terminal devices of the integrated broadband cable network?
+– What requirements are needed to present services (including HDR, 4K and 8K UHDTV, VR/AR, metaverse, multi-screen) making use of new technologies (e.g. AI, IoT etc.) to consumers in terminal devices of the integrated broadband cable network?

+– What are the requirements for compact and cost-effective terminal devices, such as set-top boxes, for integrated broadband cable network?

 F.3 Tasks

 Tasks include, but are not limited to:

-– Preparation of new Recommendation(s) regarding the above study items under the paragraph "Question" as well as maintenance of existing Recommendations.
+– preparation of new Recommendation(s) regarding the above study items as well as maintenance of existing Recommendations.

 An up-to-date status of work under this Question is contained in the SG9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).